Mamoca-R/Chess/README.md

 A fully functional chess engine built from scratch, designed to be integrated into a personal website.
 This project is focused on providing an engaging, interactive chess-playing experience while exploring core software engineering principles, game logic, and AI development.

+# Next steps

+Implement with React/Vue/HTML for web frontend and Spring Boot for Java backend

 # Features

 Full chess rules implementation (legal moves, check, checkmate, stalemate)